jusotoTEC/c-product-toolbox/README.md

 ## Acknowledgments

-*C-Product Toolbox* was developed by professors Pablo Soto-Quiros and Samuel Valverde-Sanchez in the GLRTA project (#1440054) from January 2024 to December 2025.
+*C-Product Toolbox* was developed by professors Pablo Soto-Quiros, Samuel Valverde-Sanchez and Luis Chavarria-Zamora in the GLRTA project (#1440054) from January 2024 to December 2025.
 The GLRTA project is affiliated with the *Vicerrectoría de Investigación* at the *Instituto Tecnológico de Costa Rica*.